ewels/tower-action/README.md

 Nextflow Tower organisations can have multiple _Workspaces_.
 Use this field to choose a specific workspace.

-If not set, the pipeline will launch on your personal user's workspace.
+Default: Your personal user's workspace.

 Your Workspace ID can be found in the organisation's _Workspaces_ tab: